zeitgeistpm/documentation/docs/liquidity.md

 ---

 The _liquidity_ of a market describes how quickly an asset can be traded on the market at a reasonable market price.
-Illiquidity markets tend to suffer from large price fluctuations when large amounts of assets are bought or sold and are slow to execute trades.
+Illiquid markets tend to suffer from large price fluctuations when large amounts of assets are bought or sold and are slow to execute trades.
 Liquid markets, on the other hand, experience only insignificant changes in price from trades and can execute trades quickly.